mbonne/gigabyte-z390-aorus-pro-hackintosh-opencore/README.md

 # Hackintosh Opencore 0.6.0 Installation Guide for Gigabyte Z390 Aorus Pro - Catalina(>=10.15.2)
+## Using the Blacklizard repo as a starting point.

 ![System Info](images/system.png)